 iv Potential exceptions

 Foreign investors should consider alternative, enforceable structures to access the healthcare sector.
 For example, to date some foreigners have accessed the Saudi Arabian healthcare sector by investing in certain healthcare investment funds established pursuant to the Investment Funds Regulations of the Saudi Arabian Capital Market Authority (CMA).
 These funds have invested in sectors as diverse as pharmacies, clinics and small, medium-sized and large hospitals.
-In addition, we are aware that the MoH and the CMA has, to date, not objected to investors who meet the qualified foreign financial institutions' requirements for acquiring listed securities of entities operating in the healthcare sector.
+In addition, we are aware that the MOH and the CMA have, to date, not objected to investors who meet the qualified foreign financial institutions' requirements for acquiring listed securities of entities operating in the healthcare sector.

 v New joint venture structures